Home / Physics / Gamma Decay

 Gamma decay (denoted by the Greek symbol γ) is a type of radioactive decay that occurs when an unstable atomic nucleus releases excess energy in the form of gamma rays.
 Gamma rays are a form of high-energy electromagnetic radiation, similar to X-rays but with even greater energy.
 They belong to the electromagnetic spectrum and are characterized by their very short wavelengths and high frequencies.

 Gamma rays are produced in the nucleus of an atom, unlike other forms of electromagnetic radiation, such as visible light, which are generated by electrons outside the nucleus.
 After a nucleus undergoes alpha decay or beta decay, it may be left in an excited state with excess energy.
-The nucleus releases this energy in the form of gamma rays, which helps it achieve a lower energy state and stability.
+The excited nucleus releases a gamma ray and transitions to a lower energy state.

 The general equation representing this process is as follows: